asyncapi/bindings/amqp1/README.md

 ## Server Binding Object

-This object MUST NOT contain any properties.
+This object does not contain any fixed fields.
 Its name is reserved for future use.

+This object MAY be extended with [Specification Extensions](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#specification-extensions).